CHOP-CGTInformatics/ggswim/README.md

 We have a lot of work to do with ggswim!
 Future plans include:

 - A full test suite
-- Enforced checks
+- Better checks for ggswim-compatible data structures
-- Vignettes and documentation
+- Additional vignettes and improved documentation